Return to Home Return to Overview Strategy Guide

 Stomp the Growth

 This attack can be mitigated with Aegis, blocks, or evasion.
-The wave it generates when cast by Greer can also be jumped.
+The wave it generates when cast by Greer can be jumped, but cannot be blocked and corrupts Stability.

 This attack becomes especially deadly in the later phases of the fight, when Greer often has several stacks of Empowered, due to its high damage and large area of effect.